powerthecoder/Tip-Calculator/README.md

 # Tip-Calculator
-Tip Calculator web app using Python and JavaScript
+A simple webapp that helps you calculate your tip.
+Developed in Python and Javascript